webplatform/docs/css/properties/font-feature-settings/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The <code>font-feature-settings</code> property gets or sets one or more values that specify glyph substitution and positioning in fonts that include OpenType layout features.}}
+{{Summary_Section|The <code>font-feature-settings</code> property gets or sets one or more values that specify glyph substitution (special font characters such as ligatures and figures) and positioning in fonts that include OpenType layout features.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All elements